andrewmolyuk/eslint-plugin-vue-modular/README.md

 - Enable teams to work independently on different modules.
 - Simplify onboarding by making the project structure more intuitive.

-See the [Vue Project Modules Blueprint](./docs/vue-project-modules-blueprint.md) for more details and rationale behind modular structure.
+See the [Vue Modular Architecture](./docs/vue-modular-architecture.md) for more details and rationale behind modular structure.

 The `eslint-plugin-vue-modular` plugin helps enforce these boundaries, ensuring that your Vue project remains modular as it grows.

-## Recommended VS Code Extensions

-See `.vscode/extensions.json` for a list of recommended extensions to improve your development experience.

 ## Contributing

 Pull requests and issues are welcome!
 Please follow the code style and add tests for new rules.

-## Release Process

-This project uses [semantic-release](https://semantic-release.gitbook.io/semantic-release/) for automated releases.
-Releases are triggered automatically when commits are pushed to the `main` branch.

-### Commit Message Format

-Use [conventional commit messages](https://www.conventionalcommits.org/) to trigger releases:

-- `feat: description` → minor version bump (new features)
-- `fix: description` → patch version bump (bug fixes)
-- `BREAKING CHANGE: description` → major version bump (breaking changes)
-- `docs:`, `style:`, `refactor:`, `test:`, `chore:` → no release

-### Development Workflow

-1. Create a feature branch: `git checkout -b feature/awesome-feature`
-2. Make changes with conventional commits
-3. Create a Pull Request to `main`
-4. After PR approval and merge → automatic release is triggered
-5. New version is published to NPM automatically

 ## License